WooCheol-Jin/C3-DGIST-DOA_estimation/README.md

 # C3-DGIST-DOA_estimation
-Direction of arrival (DOA) of RF signal estimation program for detecting malicious jamming system.
+The direction of arrival (DOA) of RF signal estimation program for detecting malicious jamming system

-This program shows the phase difference of recevied signal between two antenna.
+This program shows the phase difference of the received signal between two antennas.

+1) Measured data: this file is the measured two-channel radio frequency data.
+(It is measured with 2 antenna.)

-1) RFScanner_program: exe file for DOA estimation.
-This program is design based on matlab.
-In order to run this file, matlab must be installed.
+2) RFScanner_program: EXE file for DOA estimation.
+This program is designed based on MATLAB.
+To run this file, MATLAB must be installed.

-2) Measured data: this file is measured Radio frequency signal with 2 antenna.
+                      By using this program, you can analyze the measured data.

-3) DOA estimation source code: this file shows the source code of RF scanner_program file.
+3) DOA estimation source code: this file shows the source code of the RF scanner_program file.